 The Interest risk of credit opportunities funds are limited and also, the average credit quality profile of these funds is quite commendable while keeping the weighted average portfolio default probability very low.
 Since credit opportunities funds are popular for giving 2-3% extra returns as compared to risk-free investments, their risk-return trade-offs can be quite high.

-5. Things to keep in mind when investing in COFs
+5. Things to keep in mind when Investing in COFs

-There is a general perception about the lack of opportunities in debt fund sector.
+There is a general perception about the lack of opportunities in the debt fund sector.
 However, credit funds may not be a wise move always.
 Your best bet is to start with less aggressive funds that don’t go for very low-rated companies.
 If you think you can handle more risks, equity funds too can serve your purpose.
-ClearTax Save has handpicked best-performing funds from the top AMCs in the country.
+ClearTax Invest has handpicked best-performing funds from the top AMCs in the country.
 Start investing.